-The 2014-15 season is Holly Metcalf's eighth as head coach for the MIT openweight women.
-She has transformed the program from a struggling Division I squad into a team that is competitive within the Eastern Sprints, as well as its new conference, the Patriot League, where the Engineers’ varsity 8 squad finished third at the league championships to lead the team to a fourth-place overall showing last season.
+Holly Metcalf is in her ninth season as head coach for the MIT openweight women.
+She has transformed the program from a struggling Division I squad into a team that is competitive within the Eastern Sprints, as well as its new conference, the Patriot League, where the Engineers’ varsity 8 squad has regularly gained the Grand Final.
 Additionally, in every year under Metcalf the team has earned Public Recognition Awards from the NCAA for its exceptional academic performance.

 Metcalf was a six-time member of the U.S. National Team and won five World Championship and Olympic medals, including a Gold Medal at the 1984 Olympics in the women’s eight.
 She has coached extensively at the club, college, and national team levels.
 Metcalf also directed the Silver Medal winning crew at the 1990 World Championships.
 A graduate of Mount Holyoke College, she was selected as a member of that school’s inaugural Athletics Hall of Fame in 2013.

 More recently, Metcalf used rowing to enrich the lives of hundreds of women and girls through a variety of non-profit programs.
 In 1994, she founded the Row As One Institute, which provides masters women with top-level coaching.
 She extended this concept to inner-city girls in 1996 with her G-ROW program in Watertown, Massachusetts.
 Six years later Metcalf established WeCanRow, a wellness and rehabilitation organization for female cancer survivors, which recently evolved into WeCanRow National.

 Over the years Metcalf has accrued numerous awards and honors, including:

 2008 - USRowing Woman of the Year (with Olympic teammates)

 2004 - RYKÄ First Women of Fitness Award

 1999 - YWCA Outstanding Woman